PatrikSchweigl/SEPM/README.md

  - embedded H2 in-memory database (including H2 console)
  - support for PrimeFaces

-Just execute  "mvn spring-boot:run" to start the project and connect to http://localhost:8080/ to access the nurseries web application.
-You may login with "admin" and "passwd".
+Just execute  `mvn spring-boot:run` to start the project and connect to http://localhost:8080/ to access the nurseries web application.
+You may login with *"admin"* and *"passwd"*.